nathanpitman/categories_field.ft.ee_addon/README.md

 - `{field_name:primary_category_id}`
 - `{field_name:primary_category_name}`
+- `{field_name:primary_category_parent_id}`

-If you have enabled the 'Primary Category Assignment' option then you can access the ID and/or name of the primary category using these tags.
+If you have enabled the 'Primary Category Assignment' option then you can access the ID and/or name of the primary category and the ID of it's parent (or itself if it has no parent) using these tags.

 ### Variable Pair